 However, be aware of what you post – and this includes your profile picture.
 Studies have shown that this image can affect your job prospects when potential employees conduct a background check.
 Make sure you fill out the ‘work and education’ section of your profile fully as this can work as a mini CV.
 Your life events timeline is another factor in which to ensure you spend the appropriate time completing.

 It’s crucial that you use all your accounts in a professional manner.
 Not doing so can make your employers, or future employers view you in a negative light.
 In recent years, several sports stars have found themselves in hot water because of the social posts.
-Israel Folau was sacked from the Australian rugby union team in May 2019 following a homophobic post on Instagram.
+Israel Folau was sacked from the Australian rugby union team following a homophobic post on Instagram.
 However, away from the limelight, social media posts are deterring many companies from potential suitors, with derogatory comments deemed potentially harmful to the brand as well as the individual in question.

 Social Media Could Start Your New Career